 What is Ojou-sama?

-What exactly does Ojou-sama imply?
+What does Ojou-sama mean?

 You are elevating that person’s position while keeping politeness and friendliness by attaching it and coining the word “ojou-sama.”